Sabir-Ali-Mondal/Not-Pi-Vision/README.md

 | Accessibility         | No login, no cloud dependency for frontend use               | Often requires login or cloud access                     |

 ---
+## Added Updates on 19/06/2025 : #NotPiVision
+*   More personalized system for 'Syllabus to Vision'
+*   Multiple Visualization control simply.
+*   Slider like 'Concept to Vision'
+*   Text Pre-Wrap fixed
+*   Adjustable Visual Size

 ## 🧪 Project Components